COVID-19 vaccination is a requirement for employment at UAMS and all of our partnering hospitals.

 The University of Arkansas for Medical Sciences is an Equal Opportunity Employer.

-- We do not offer extracurricular observerships.
+- This program does not offer extracurricular observerships.

 - COVID-19 Vaccination is a requirement for employment at UAMS and all of our partnering hospitals.